-This bank-owned property recently hit the market with an asking price of $145,600.
+219 Coachwhip Court recently hit the market with an asking price of $250,000.
+This property is in an extra quiet section of Bent Tree, near the back gate.
 Click here to link to the listing information.

 Click here for a related post from last week.
 The info below is a little background information from 1993 (click the image to zoom).
 I’ll post some more background information next week.

 Going back 34 years in Bent Tree history…

 The Architectural Committee used to be known as the Architectural Review Board, or the ARB.
 The following is from a 1984 echo article about the ARB:

 “If you are in doubt about what is in good taste, just contact the ARB and we will have one of our experts give you a professional opinion.”